mobvoi/lstm_ctc/README.md

 ### Experiment
 We give the detailed experiment setup for [WSJ](./egs/wsj) and [Librispeech](./egs/libri).
 Refer to RESULT under each example setup for experiment detailed results.

+* Note the results in experiments are better than the results on our submitted paper.
+Due to the GPU operation non-deterministic in model training, the result may not be reproduced exactly every time.
+To address this issue, we will run the same setting on the same data multiple times.
+In this way we could give more meaningful comparison.

 ### References
 This is the code we used for the following paper.